OctCarp/SUSTech-CS209A-LinkGame/linkgame-client/README.md

 ## Notes

-I suggest that you first complete the single-playerRecord mode.
-If you feel confident, you can directly reconstruct this project to include a two-playerRecord mode.
+I suggest that you first complete the single-player mode.
+If you feel confident, you can directly reconstruct this project to include a two-player mode.

 If you encounter any GUI issues while rendering multiple game boards, maybe you can check the $start$ method in the main entry point.